jurgenwigg/py3S60/newcore/Doc/library/urllib.parse.rst

    To reverse this encoding process, :func:`parse_qs` and :func:`parse_qsl` are provided in this module to parse query strings into Python data structures.

-   Refer to :ref:`urllib examples <urllib-examples>` to find out how the :func:`urllib.parse.urlencode` method can be used for generating the query string of a URL or data for a POST request.
+   Refer to :ref:`urllib examples <urllib-examples>` to find out how urlencode method can be used for generating query string for a URL or data for POST.

    .. versionchanged:: 3.2
-      *query* supports bytes and string objects.
+      Query parameter supports bytes and string objects.

    .. versionadded:: 3.5
       *quote_via* parameter.